CodePushGo/website/src/content/docs/docs/plugin/settings.md

 ```

 ## `defaultChannel`
 Set the default channel for the app.
-This will override any other channel set in Capgo if the channel allows overwriting.
+This will override any other channel set in CodePushGo if the channel allows overwriting.

 > The channel name is case sensitive